AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 shopping guides

-articles that answer customer questions
+articles that answer customers’ questions

 product comparisons